dementia thanksgiving activities, sarah dulaney, teepa snow

 Caring for someone with dementia this holiday season?
 Here are five expert-recommended dementia-friendly holiday activity ideas to try this Thanksgiving.

 The holidays are often a joyous time filled with celebrations, and experts say tailoring activities to the changing abilities of family members living with dementia is key to creating a dementia-inclusive atmosphere for the holiday season.
-Here are several fall and Thanksgiving-themed activities for people with dementia and their caregivers.
+Here are a few expert-backed fall and Thanksgiving-themed activities for people with dementia and their caregivers.

 Listing what you’re grateful for can come in any form.
 Grow your own “gratitude tree” by placing branches in a jar or vase, Dulaney recommended, and then writing about things to be grateful for on paper cut-out leaves to hang on the branches.
 This writing task can be a daily practice too, she said.
 Goodhousekeeping.com offers a handy list of do-it-yourself gratitude trees or pre-made ones.